 - 1. Choose the amount of data to be stored before the alarm is triggered and duration of the recording. - Configure your alarm condition to trigger the recording.
-In this example, the logger will trigger a recording of 16mins (including 1m from before the trigger) when the alarm for the primary analogue channel (e.g. Pressure) passes the upper level of 52.0
+In this example, the logger will trigger a recording of 16mins (including 1m from before the trigger) when the alarm for the primary analogue channel (e.g. Pressure) passes the upper let channel (e.g. Pressure) passes the upper level of 52.0

 Recording triggered on any alarm condition

 Recording Trigger Conditions

 Trigger channel 1 \sim

-Low level trigger value 0)
+Low level trigger value 0

-High level trigger value 5 2.00
+High level trigger value 52.00

-Include 1 minute of data prior to event \checkmark
+Include 1 minute of data prior to event \sim

-Duration of each recording 15 minutes <
+Duration of each recording 15 minute s \sim